 - A formal meeting will be arranged to discuss the issue in detail

 - The ability to appeal an employer’s decision

+If an employer is still unsure as to the range of factors they should include in their standard grievance procedure, the Acas guidelines on this topic provide further useful support.
 It is also the duty of the employer to address grievances in a timely manner; left unresolved, these issues could result in a tribunal claim against the employer.

 Benefit to employees